MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMGpuPartitionAdapter.md

 ```

 ### -OptimalPartitionCompute
-Optimal number of compute assigned by the Host GPU.
-This is defined by the manufacturer driver.
+The optimal number of compute assigned by the host GPU.
+This is defined by the manufacturer's driver.

 ```yaml
 Type: UInt64